Late Summer (Element Earth)

-When the dygestion is not working properly the transformative function of the Spleen is disturbed, leading to Qi deficiency and later water retention called "internal dampness".
-Symptoms include poor energy, poor apetite, sluggishness, gas, bloating, loose stool, etc. As "late summer" is the best season to attend to the Spleen it is the right time to tonify the Spleen and transform dampness if any.
-The Spleen likes warm and dry foods, and dislikes cold and moist (because they slow down the dygestion and lead to damp accumulation).
-Therefore during the "late summer" season it is appropriate to choose foods with neutral even with warm nature.
+When the digestion is not working properly the transformative function of the Spleen is disturbed, leading to Qi deficiency and further on to "internal dampness".
+Symptoms include poor energy, poor appetite, sluggishness, gas, bloating, loose stool, etc. The Spleen likes warm and dry foods and dislikes cold and moist (because they slow down the digestion and lead to damp accumulation).
+Therefore during "late summer" is appropriate to choose foods with neutral to warm nature.
 Potatoes, carrots, corn, rice, peas, and squash are such foods.
-Fish and chicken are appropriate animal proteins for that season as they have neutral and warming nature and are relatively low on fat as fat should be avoided in the hot "late summer" months.
+Fish and chicken are appropriate animal proteins for that season as they have neutral and warming nature and are relatively low on fat as fat should be avoided in the hot "late summer" month.
 Foods with cooler nature may be slightly cooked or baked to warm their temperature, for example baked apples and bananas.
 Honey is a great yellow food that tonifies the Spleen and dries dampness.

-Foods should be prepared simply with minimum amount of spices to keep the work of the Spleen uncomplicated.(1) As the Spleen governs the muscles a good way to tonify the function of the Spleen, clear dampness, and gain energy, is to exercise.
+Foods should be prepared simply with minimum amount of spices to keep the work of the Spleen uncomplicated.(1) As the Spleen governs the muscles a good way to tonify the function of the Spleen, clear dampness, and gain energy, is to do some light exercise.

 YS